 - Participants carry out fieldwork in Part Two.
 Interviewing real people with AI, attending positive psychology conferences and coaching, and creating an AI portfolio are all part of this applied learning process.

 - The last stage, Part Three, is a capstone session where learners get interactive feedback on AI projects in a 3-day program.

 Visit the official Weatherhead School of Management website at the link above.

 Institution: Sequoia Group, Singapore, in partnership with Champlain College and the David Cooperrider CAI

 Duration: 3-6 days, depending on the pathway you choose

 This in-depth practical course involves both field- and coursework.
 Attendance at and successful completion of the full 6-day program is required for the AI Practitioner’s Certificate and the training outcomes for practicing AI independently.

 The Group also provides Educators’ Certification Foundations Programs for positive educators.
-While registrations are now closed for 2019, here is a link which will give you an overview of the program.

 This official site provides more detailed information on the AI Practitioner Certificate Program.